 Embrace the cold and the snow this winter by visiting one of these amazing eco retreats.
-Whether you're into snowshoeing, cross-country skiing, or just sitting by the fire drinking hot cocoa, one of these winter wonderlands is bound to tickle your fancy -- plus they're all eco resorts!
+Whether you’re into snowshoeing, cross-country skiing, or just sitting by the fire drinking hot cocoa, one of these winter wonderlands is bound to tickle your fancy.
 These snow-covered hotels allow you to enjoy the magic of a winter landscape while they work to minimize their impact on the environment.
-Cozy up and check out our favorite eco winter wonderland retreats from all over the world after the break!
+Cozy up and check out our favorite eco winter wonderland retreats from all over the world.

 The Whitepod Eco Resort located in the village of Les Cerniers in the Swiss Alps offers a private ski resort, mountain chalets and 15 geodesic-dome pods that offer low-impact accommodations.
 Guests tour the resort via skis, snowshoes, snowboards and by dog sled.
 Cozy up inside one of these gorgeous rooms and fall asleep as the snow blankets your pod.

 Made from snow and ice, the temporary Hotel de Glace is open to the public during the coldest months.
 Rent one of their artistically designed rooms, enjoy cocktails at the ice bar or even get married in their beautiful ice chapel.
 Just be sure to get there before spring, when it all melts away.

 Part of the Swiss Alpine Club’s hut system, the Monte Rosa Hut looks more like an evil villian’s lair than a cozy winter hostel.
 Powered by solar panels, and making use of energy efficient design, the student-designed hut is almost totally self-sufficient.
 To get there, you’ll need to ski in and ski out.